scott-weeden/rsna25/reports/PHASE2_VALIDATION.md

-# Phase 2 Implementation COMPLETE ✅
+# Phase 2 Implementation COMPLETE

 ## Critical Issue RESOLVED: Decoder Channel Mismatch Fixed

-**🎉 MAJOR BREAKTHROUGH**: The critical decoder channel mismatch that was blocking all progress has been **COMPLETELY RESOLVED**.
+**MAJOR BREAKTHROUGH**: The critical decoder channel mismatch that was blocking all progress has been **COMPLETELY RESOLVED**.
 The IRIS framework can now train end-to-end!

 ## What Was Fixed